vtsuperdarn/control_programs/qnx6/interleavesound.1.0/README.txt

 directory.
 If this environment variable is not set, the control program will attempt to write the sounding data to the "/data/ros/snd" directory.
 If this directory does not exist, no sounding data will be written.
-The 2-hr sounding files contain one header per beam/frequency sounding followed by data records for each good [qflg=1] range.
+The 2-hr sounding files contain one a reduced set of radar operating parameters and fitted values (e.g., velocity, power, spectral width, phi0, elevation) in dmap-format.

 Source:
 ======
-E.G. Thomas (20190614)
+E.G. Thomas (20200625)